Cerenia is a safe and effective medication that can be given at home or in the veterinary hospital to treat vomiting.

 Cerenia for Dog Cancer Patients

-Cerenia is considered safe and effective at reducing the amount and severity of vomiting related to chemotherapy.3,5
+Cerenia is considered safe and effective at reducing the amount and severity of vomiting related to chemotherapy.3,5 It can be used before, during, and after chemo treatments:

-- Studies have also shown that Cerenia can be effective at treating vomiting for up to 23 hours after chemotherapy with no side effects, making it a safe option for dogs undergoing cancer treatments.4
+- Studies have shown that Cerenia can be effective at treating vomiting for up to 23 hours after chemotherapy with no side effects, making it a safe option for dogs undergoing cancer treatments.4

 - Cerenia can be given intravenously (into the vein) or subcutaneously (under the skin) prior to chemotherapy in the veterinary hospital to prevent vomiting at the time of chemotherapy administration.